 - 1 cup all-purpose flour, plus more if necessary

 - Melt the lard or some other fat (like corn oil, vegetable oil, or bacon grease) over high heat in a large cast iron skillet.

 - Gradually whisk in the flour until it is well mixed.
 Whisk constantly until the mixture begins to bubble, then keep stirring.
 After 5 minutes, turn down the heat to medium high.

 - Continue whisking constantly, making sure to stir at the edges of the pan as well.
 After a few minutes, the flour mixture will start to change color.
 Once it turns a light caramel color, turn the heat down to medium.

 - If you like, exchange your whisk for a wooden spoon, but keep stirring constantly.
 The flour will continue to change color over a period of time.
-In the next color stage, the roux will be a light peanut butter color.
+In the next color stage, it will be a light peanut butter color.
 You might want to keep a jar of peanut butter out to compare.

 - If your goal is to have Cajun type gumbo, you will want your roux to be a darker reddish brown color.
 In order to achieve this, turn the heat down to low.
 This will allow you to control the color of without burning it.
 Keep stirring until you are almost at the desired color.